soumilm/othello/README.md

 ## Setup

-To run any code in this repository, please [install go](https://go.dev/doc/install).
+To run any code in this repository, please [install go](https://go.dev/doc/install): you will need at least version 1.18.
 You will also need to install python to run the visualization modules (either [from their website](https://www.python.org/downloads/) or from a package manager).